Reflect on the course

 Read questions carefully

-- To fully understand what the questions is ultimately looking for.
-A great technique is to identify what you are trying to achieve in each questions, the write it down.
+To fully understand what the questions is ultimately looking for.
+A great technique is to identify what you are trying to achieve in each question, the write it down.

 List out and highlight given information